railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 On reconciliation, Open ERP shows a difference of 0.50.
 At this stage you have two possibilities:

-* don't reconcile, and the customer receives a request for 0.50,
+* do not reconcile, and the customer receives a request for 0.50,

 * reconcile and accept an adjustment of 0.50 that you will take from the P&L account.